TACACS+ vs. Radius: What’s the Difference?

 TACACS+ or RADIUS: Which Is the Better Choice for Your Organization?

 As organizations shift to remote work, cloud applications, and unmanaged endpoints, the security boundary is no longer the device configuration interface but the connection point.
-Most access now happens through Wi-Fi, VPNs, and remote services rather than direct console administration.
+Now that one in five employees work remotely, most access happens through Wi-Fi, VPNs, and remote services rather than direct console administration.

 Because of this change, controlling network access has become the larger security priority.
 In many modern deployments, TACACS+ continues to protect infrastructure administration, while RADIUS serves as the primary foundation for identity-based access control across the entire environment.